Adrian-26-Isotope/TimedTask/README.md

 - Pool starts with zero threads
 - Threads created on demand when tasks execute
 - Idle threads terminate after 60 seconds
-- Pool scales down to zero when all tasks stop
+- Pool scales down to zero when all threads are idle
 - Memory efficient for intermittent task execution

 #### Custom Pool Configurations